 Becky serves in many ministries at St. Jude.
 She was the facilitator for the Adult bible studies, the originator of the adult retreats, served as Vice President of the Ladies Guild and as Secretary of the Pastoral Planning Council.
 She is a Lay Eucharistic Minister and a past receiptant of the Diocesan Medal of Honor.

 Becky’s interests are reading, hosting parties, working a variety of puzzles (her email address is “puzzlequeen”), motorcycling and traveling to locales around the world with her husband.

 Mrs. Brenda Lites, Youth and Family Life Coordinator

-Mrs. Brenda Lites, Youth, Family Life and Adult Faith Formation Coordinator
+Mrs. Brenda Lites, Faith Formation and Evangelization

 Brenda was born in Biloxi, MS and moved to Bossier City with her family upon her Father’s retirement from the Air Force.
 She married Daniel Lites, a native of Shreveport, after college and they have 3 wonderful children.
 Their son Wesley and his wife Kim and their daughter Cassi live here in Bossier City, and their daughter Danielle, her husband Jacob and son Theodore live in Maryland.
 Brenda has been a member of our parish since 1990 and has been involved in many of our ministries.
 She has been on the Youth Ministry Core Team, Director of the Women’s ACTS retreat, Eucharistic Minister, served on the Core Team for Marcie’s Feast Basket and Angel Tree Ministries, and initiated (with her husband, Danny) the Ignatian Prayer Series “Lord Teach Me To Pray”.
 Brenda is a Spiritual Director trained in Ignatian Spirituality.
 She completed her studies with the Archdiocesan Spirituality Center of New Orleans in 2017.